A primer on Declarative Device Management for Apple devices

 Apple’s Mobile Device Management (MDM) protocol for managing macOS, iOS, and iPadOS devices has long been considered an imperative process.
 The requirement for the MDM servers to routinely poll devices for status, push changes to devices, and essentially “micromanage” the execution of every action or command on devices has long been the norm.
 This reactive management paradigm results in multiple round trips between the MDM server and the device, potentially creating performance bottlenecks when running at scale across thousands or tens of thousands of devices.

-For example, an administrator creates an assignment to deploy an app to all corporate owned iOS devices being managed by MDM.
-Using the existing MDM protocol, the MDM servers would send the command to each device.
+For instance, an administrator creates an assignment to deploy an app to all corporate owned iOS devices being managed by MDM.
+Using Apple’s existing MDM protocol, the MDM servers would send the command to each device.
 Each device would return its own acknowledgement of the command.
 Then, the servers would poll each device to check on the status of the app installation.
 Each device would respond with a status update indicating that the app is installing.
 The server would again poll each device for a status on the app installation.
 This cycle would continue between each device and the servers until each device returns a status that states that the app has been installed.

 This back and forth between the servers and a device may not seem like much.
-But consider for a moment the impact that these roundtrips to thousands of devices would have on the MDM servers.
+But consider for a moment the impact that these roundtrips to thousands of devices might have on the MDM servers.

 Declarative Device Management

-Declarative Device Management Components
+Declarative Device Management components

 Declarative device management consists of three primary pillars, which are further discussed in this section.

-- Declarations – The payloads that the server defines and sends to devices.
+• Declarations – The payloads that the server defines and sends to devices.
 Think of these as the existing profiles you currently use in your environment.

-- Status – A communication channel used by the device to proactively update the MDM server with new information about itself.
+• Status – A communication channel used by the device to proactively update the MDM server with new information about itself.

-- Extensibility – A mechanism built into DDM to allow devices and MDM servers to seamlessly support new features as they are released.
+• Extensibility – A mechanism built into DDM to allow devices and MDM servers to seamlessly support new features as they are released.

 Declarations